-It's common knowledge that Google scans its users' emails to collect data about them and give it to advertisers.
-Most people consider it to be inevitable and not particularly dangerous.
-But not a lot of Gmail users realize that their emails in transit can get intercepted by third parties.
+It's common knowledge that Google scans its users' emails to collect data about them and sell them to advertisers.
+Emails sent through Gmail can also be intercepted by third parties.

 Your business, personal, and financial information is constantly at risk of being leaked – whether on purpose or accidentally.
 Learn how you can protect it and send secure email attachments in Gmail.

 Furthermore, TLS does not mean end-to-end encryption.
-Therefore it can be intercepted in the mail server.
+Therefore, emails can be intercepted in the mail server.
 Besides, Google can still scan the information in a TLS-encrypted email and give it to third parties.
-So, it is not a reliable way to send secure emails and attachments.

-In 2018 Gmail launched a new feature – the confidential mode.
-It allows users to send emails that recipients can't forward, copy, print, or download.
+In 2018, Gmail launched a new feature – confidential mode.
+It allows you to send emails that recipients can't forward, copy, print, or download.
 You can also set an expiration date on your messages, create passcodes, and revoke the recipient's access to the email.

-While it sounds like a safer way to send and receive sensitive information, it has little to do with actual confidentiality.
+While confidential mode sounds like a safer way to send and receive sensitive information, it has little to do with actual confidentiality.
 In other words, it just prevents the recipient from accidentally sharing something.
 It does not, however, prevent them from screenshotting the contents of the email.
-The confidential mode also doesn't have end-to-end encryption, which means that Gmail, as well as other providers, can scan and store your emails.
+Confidential mode also doesn't have end-to-end encryption, which means that Gmail, as well as other providers, can scan and store your emails.

 One way to make your daily messages more secure is to upgrade your standard Gmail account to a paid G Suite Enterprise or G Suite Education account.
 These offer S/MIME (Secure/Multipurpose Internet Mail Extensions) encryption, which is much stronger than TLS.
 It lets users encrypt their emails with user-specific keys that you need to share with the recipient.
 It also allows users to see the level of encryption their email has – S/MIME, TLS, or none.